IndomieGorengSatu/Mie/README.md

-## I couldn't get a reservation at the library.
-They were completely booked.
+## I started a new business making yachts in my attic this year...the sails are going through the roof